rosehartman/frog-trap/trap_model_manduscript.md

 ### Discussion
 The density dependent scenarios also showed a unimodal relationship between dispersal to the high-predation patch and probability of extinction (Fig. 7a and b).
 This is similar to a model by Howe et al. (Howe et al. 1991), that found a finite percentage of sink populations increased carrying capacity of a metapopulation with density dependent dispersal.
 The results of this model show that habitat preference may result in similar patterns as that shown by density dependent dispersal with different amounts of sink habitat.

+Previous models of ecological traps did not show a uni-model realtionship because...

 A high degree of density dependence may be enough to compensate for predation, also allowing a slight ecological trap to have a positive effect on overall population size and persistence.
 However, if a less-productive habitat is overwhelmingly preferred (which might occur with a predator-caused trophic cascade causing primary productivity to be correlated with predation) then an ecological trap may cause metapopulation extinction if frogs disperse from a low-predation patch before its carrying capacity is reached.
 The life stage that experiences the density dependence may also change the population dynamics.
 This model included density dependence only in juvenile recruitment since most studies of amphibians find this to be the most important, or only life stage with density dependent survival (Altwegg 2003).
 However, an organism with density dependence at a life stage less subject to predation may not be able to compensate as easily for predation losses, causing the metapopulation to fall below the expected carrying capacity (Sinclair and Pech 1996).
 There is also strong evidence for the buffering effect of high adult survivorship of the Cascades frog.
 Cascades frogs can live 10-12 years (Briggs and Storm 1970), and previous mark-recapture surveys of adult frogs showed year to year recapture probabilities of 0.73 (95% CI 0.67–0.78) (Pope 2008).
 The same study found that recruitment rate was more important than changes in adult survival in determining population growth rate, but our model indicates that high adult survival may be important in carrying the population through years of low recruitment.